neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

         The target must be a POINT_PROCESS or ARTIFICIAL_CELL that defines a NET_RECEIVE procedure.
-        The number of NET_RECEIVE procedure arguments define a weight vector whose elements can be accessed with through the NetCon.weight ( :data:`NetCon.weight` )variable but the weight argument in the above constructors specify the value of the first argument, with the normal interpretation of weight or maximum conductance.
+        The number of NET_RECEIVE procedure arguments define a weight vector whose elements can be accessed with through the :data:`NetCon.weight` variable but the weight argument in the above constructors specify the value of the first argument, with the normal interpretation of weight or maximum conductance.
 On initialization, all weight elements with index > 0 are set to 0 unless the NET_RECEIVE block contains an INITIAL block.
-In the latter case, that block is executed on a call to :func:`finitialize`  and allows non-zero initialization of netcon "states" --- args not initialized in the INITIAL block would be analogous to a :ref:`Parameter <nmodl_parameter>` except that it can have a different value for different NetCon instances and can be set to a desired value with :data:`NetCon.weight`.
+In the latter case, that block is executed on a call to :func:`finitialize`  and allows non-zero initialization of eNtCon "states" --- args not initialized in the INITIAL block would be analogous to a :ref:`Parameter <nmodl_parameter>` except that it can have a different value for different NetCon instances and can be set to a desired value with :data:`NetCon.weight`.

-        The target is allowed to be nil (NULLObject) in which case the NetCon is always inactive.
+        The target is allowed to be ``None`` in which case the NetCon is always inactive.
 However this can be useful for recording (see :meth:`NetCon.record`) the spike train from an output cell.

-        The source is normally a reference to a membrane potential which is watched during simulation for passage past threshold.
+        The source is normally a reference to a membrane potential (e.g. ``cell.soma(0.5)._ref_v``) which is watched during simulation for passage past threshold.
 The currently accessed section is required by the local variable time step method in order to determine the source "cell".